eenpearce/Deploying-a-Scalable-ML-Pipeline-with-FastAPI/README.md

 Github repo: https://github.com/eenpearce/Deploying-a-Scalable-ML-Pipeline-with-FastAPI

+PLEASE READ: The repo connected to Udacity is from my secondary account, eengilbert.
+This is my main account where I completed this project.
+I did not have an option to connect this account instead when I submitted.
+It will look as if eengilbert has just forked someone else's project.
+THIS IS NOT THE CASE.
+BOTH ACCOUNTS ARE ME.

 Working in a command line environment is recommended for ease of use with git and dvc.
 If on Windows, WSL1 or 2 is recommended.

 # Environment Set up (pip or conda)